TinaBleu/Snowflake/README.md

 Why Choose my Cheat Sheets

- - Comprehensive Guidance: Tackle complex Snowflake challenges with ease, guided by our comprehensive cheat sheets.
+ - Comprehensive Guidance: Tackle complex Snowflake challenges with ease, guided by my comprehensive cheat sheets.
  - Efficiency Unleashed: Optimize your workflow with snippets and scripts that enhance your Snowflake experience.
  - Beginner Friendly: New to Snowflake?
 No worries!
-Our cheat sheets cater to all levels of expertise, ensuring a helping hand at every step.
+My cheat sheets cater to all levels of expertise, ensuring a helping hand at every step.

 How to Use